f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

  (*the following part is taken from the Python tutorial:* https://docs.python.org/3.6/tutorial/venv.html)

 You may face several situations where you want to use different Python environments:
 * An specific application needs a version different from the installed in your OS.
-Simply uninstaling the OS Python version is not a good idea as you may break many things.
+Simply uninstalling the OS Python version is not a good idea as you may break many things.
 * You want to use a module or a package that has a dependency of a specific version of another module or package, the requirements are in conflict.

 There may be other situations where you may want to use different Python interpreters.
 The solution to this problem has been already added to the standard Python distribution.